 App Development

 Figure 1 depicts the user interface of the developed R Shiny app available at https://dustyturner.shinyapps.io/KidsStep/.
-After the user inputs age, gender, height, and weight the application returns the expected walk-to-run transition cadence with a 95% prediction interval.
+After the user inputs age, gender, height, and weight, the application returns the expected walk-to-run transition cadence with a 95% prediction interval.
 The application also calculates an individual’s BMI and subsequent BMI z-score.

 Figure 1: Screen shot of the R Shiny App.
 After user input, BMI (green) and BMI z-score (blue) are output with expected walk-to-run transition cadence (orange).
 The graphs on the right displays walk-to-run transition cadence and 95% prediction interval in response to changes in user inputs.